Vertex:

 “A directed graph with n vertices and n edges, where each note has outdegree of 1 will always have between 1 and n cycles”

-Size of a set is denoted by absolute vale: is the set of all men
+Size of a set is denoted by absolute value: is the size of the set of all men

 Colleys Method